A book has a manuscript.

 Placing the web app architecture correctly

-So, be careful and precise when it comes to dealing with web application architecture.
+So, be careful and precise when it comes to dealing with modern web application architecture.

 Components are the core part of web application architecture.
 It determines the functionalities of your application and the quality of the user experience offered to the users.
 The web application architecture is categorized into two types: